cmwelsh/facebook-friend-list/README.md

 # Configure

+Register your application with Facebook at [Facebook Developers][2] and configure the application to have support for the following platforms under the Settings tab:

+* Facebook Canvas (required for invitable friends API, see Issues and Workarounds below)
+* Website

+Under the App Details tab, make sure you set the category to "Games" (required for invitable friends API).

-Copy the example environment variables and fill them in with correct values:
+Copy the example environment variables and fill them in with correct values, including the Facebook App ID and App Secret from the Facebook Developers site.

     $ cp .env-example .env